 (b) Where applicable, a monthly record shall be maintained indicating the type and amount of solvent used for cleanup and surface preparation;

-(c) Such records shall be retained and available for inspection by the Department for a period of two years.
+(c) Such records shall be retained and available for inspection by DEQ for a period of two years.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]